Skip to main content

 Overview

-Tip: Want to share the data externally or perform further analysis?
-Through Ziggu, it is possible to create an export of your survey.
-This export generates an xslx and csv file.
+Tip: Do you want to share the data externally or perform further analyses?
+Via Ziggu, you can create an export of your survey, in the form of an XLSX and CSV file.

 NPS - Net Promoter Score

-• Promoters (score 9-10) are loyal enthusiasts who will refer others, encouraging growth.
+• Promoters (score 9-10) are loyal customers who refer others and thus stimulate growth.

-• Neutrals (score 7-8) are satisfied but not very enthusiastic customers.
-In general, they are vulnerable to competitive offers.
+• Passives (score 7-8) are satisfied but less enthusiastic.
+They are sensitive to competitors' offers.

-• Critics (score 0-6) are dissatisfied customers who can damage your brand and hinder growth through negative word-of-mouth.
+• Detractors (score 0-6) are dissatisfied customers.
+They can damage the brand and hinder growth with negative word-of-mouth.

-Your NPS® is a score between -100 and +100 and is calculated using the following formula:
+Your NPS® is a score between -100 and +100 and is calculated with the following formula:

-% Promoters -% Critics = NPS (Neutral customers are not taken into account).
+% Promotoren -% Critici = NPS (Passive customers are not taken into account.)

 Did this answer your question?